 - Create a city or county pre kindergarten program similar to San Antonio and Shelby County and other U.S. cities but funded with a higher Hotel Occupancy Fee

 - Close corporate loopholes in the state sales tax

 - Close corporate loopholes in the property tax

 - Reallocate some of the $800 million wasted on border security

-- Create a county-wide pre k system modeled after other municipalities in North America
+- Create a state-wide pre k system modeled after other provinces in Canada

 Code – Education Code